 Long-Term Finance is critical for attracting patient capital in developing sustainable African economies

-The website of the Africa Long-term Finance (LTF) Initiative will be launched in a Webinar on July 8th, 2021.
+The website of the Africa Long-term Finance (LTF) Initiative launched in a Webinar on July 8th, 2021.
 The initiative’s overarching objective is to promote the intermediation of Long-Term Finance (LTF) to close the financing gaps experienced by the infrastructure, housing and enterprise sectors in Africa.
 The Initiative takes a two-pronged approach.
 First, it seeks to improve market intelligence on LTF in Africa through the LTF Scoreboard and second, it provides the impetus for effective reforms to deepen long-term finance markets at the national level through a series of Country Diagnostics

 What has been done?